 Hawaii Ranks Third in Nationwide Access to Justice Study

-HONOLULU, HI – The Justice Index 2016 Findings, just released by the National Center for Access to Justice, ranks Hawaii among the top three states in the country for best practices of ensuring access to the civil and criminal justice systems.
-The report measured how accessible the justice system is in four categories: attorney access for low-income litigants; support for self-represented litigants; support for litigants with limited language proficiency; and support for people with disabilities.
+HONOLULU, HI – The Justice Index 2016 Findings, just released by the National Center for Access to Justice, ranks Hawaii among the top three states in the country for practices aimed at making access to justice a reality for all people.
+The report measures the accessibility of each state’s justice system in four categories: attorney access for low-income litigants; support for self-represented litigants; support for litigants with limited language proficiency; and support for people with disabilities.

-For more information about our programs and services available to the public, please visit our website at www.courts.state.hi.us.
-This year, we added “Language Access”, “ADA”, and “Access to Justice” tabs.
+For more information about the Hawaii State Judiciary’s programs and services available to the public, please visit our website at www.courts.state.hi.us, or click on the “Language Access”, “ADA”, and “Access to Justice” tabs.
 For more information about the Justice Index findings, please visit www.justiceindex.org or view NCAJ’s Justice Index 2016 Press Release.